JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/operators.md

 ```

 All rounding functions also support additional keyword arguments:
-- If the `digits` keyword argument is provided, it rounds to the specified number of digits after the decimal place (or before if negative), in base specifide by `base` keyword argument.
+- If the `digits` keyword argument is provided, it rounds to the specified number of digits after the decimal place (or before if negative), in base specified by `base` keyword argument.
-- If the `sigdigits` keyword argument is provided, it rounds to the specified number of significant digits, in base specifide by `base` keyword argument.
+- If the `sigdigits` keyword argument is provided, it rounds to the specified number of significant digits, in base specified by `base` keyword argument.

 ```@repl rounding
 round(x; digits = 3)